 To apply directly to the soil, pour about one pint of diluted manure tea around the base of each plant.
 Apply manure tea weekly throughout the growing season.

 Just about any plant in your garden or container plantings will benefit from manure tea.
-Don't fertilize root crops such as carrots, radishes, turnips, potatoes, and beets with manure tea.
-These plants need more potassium than nitrogen – excess nitrogen (which manure tea would provide) would result in pretty, healthy top growth but not much root growth.
+But don't fertilize root crops such as carrots, radishes, turnips, potatoes, and beets with manure tea.
+These plants need more potassium than nitrogen—excess nitrogen (which manure tea would provide) would result in pretty, healthy top growth but not much root growth.

 A regimen of applying manure tea will definitely result in healthier, happier plants.
 Consider brewing some for your garden this season.